 The Office of Student Conduct serves the University community by administering the student judicial system.
-Anytime a student has violated the Code of Student Their case will be referred to this office.
+Anytime a student has violated the Code of Student Conduct, his/her case will be referred to this office.

-Answer: The director is always available to discuss general information about the discipline process, University regulations, and related laws.
-It is important to know that federal law prohibits staff from releasing any information about a student’s involvement in the disciplinary process without the student’s written permission, even to family members (i.e. mother, father, etc).
+The Director of Student Conduct is always available to discuss general information about the discipline process, University regulations, and related laws.
+It is important to know that federal laws prohibits staff from releasing any information about a student’s involvement in the disciplinary process without the student’s written permission, even to family members (i.e. mother, father, etc.)

 Some students want direct family involvement for emotional support, case preparation, advice, and decision-making.
 These students may wish to have a family member serve as their advisor.
 Occasionally, a student may not want to inform family members about his or her involvement in the disciplinary process.
-Parents who are contacted by their son/daughter about pending disciplinary action may want to suggest that the student sign an authorization (i.e. Release of Information Form) allowing the director to talk with their parents about the case.
+Parents who are contacted by their son/daughter about pending disciplinary actions may want to suggest that the student sign an authorization (i.e., Release of Information form) allowing the director to talk with their parents about the case.

-A student may have a legal advisor accompany him/her to a hearing before the campus judicial board.
-The legal advisor may not represent the student, only advise them.
-Student’s who retain attorneys do so at their own expense.
+A student may have legal advisor accompany him/her to a hearing before the campus judicial board.
+The legal advisor may or may not represent the student (see new policy ACT NO. 464 and Code of Student Conduct), only advise him/her.
+Students who retain an attorney do so at their own expense.